NVIDIA/elements/README.md

 # MagLev Elements

-### Web Components for MagLev IDE 2.0 and framework agnostic UI Development
+### Web Components for MagLev UI Apps and framework agnostic UI Development

+## View the docs on the deployed <a href="https://elements.nvidia.com/ui/storybook/elements">Storybook</a> page.

 <br /><br />

 ## Getting Started